This is used to protect a customer’s account from running below zero, and most banks have this feature.

-With NSF, the transaction usually isn’t covered by the bank, and non-preauthorized transactions made with a check are returned unpaid.
-This is when you shall hear that your check has “bounced.”
+NSF usually isn’t covered by the bank, and any non-preauthorized transactions that are made with a check shall return unpaid.
+The check usually will “bounce.”

 Key points to note